bootlin/training-materials/slides/kernel-device-model/kernel-device-model.typ

   - Everywhere in the kernel tree, classified by their type (Example:
     #kdir("drivers/net/usb"))

 === Example of device driver

+#table(
+  columns: (75%, 25%),
+  stroke: none,
-#table(columns: (75%, 25%), stroke: none, gutter: 15pt, [
+  gutter: 15pt,
+  [

     - To illustrate how drivers are implemented to work with the device model, we will study the source code of a driver for a USB network card

       - It is USB device, so it has to be a USB device driver

       - It exposes a network device, so it has to be a network driver

       - Most drivers rely on a bus infrastructure (here, USB) and register themselves in a framework (here, network)

     - We will only look at the device driver side, and not the adapter driver side

     - The driver we will look at is #kfile("drivers/net/usb/rtl8150.c")

-],[
+  ],
+  [

     #align(center, [#image("usb-network.pdf", width: 100%)])

-])
+  ],
+)

 === Device identifiers

 - Defines the set of devices that this driver can manage, so that the USB core knows for which devices this driver should be used
 - The #kfunc("MODULE_DEVICE_TABLE") macro allows `depmod` (run by `make modules_install`) to extract the relationship betwee, device identifiers and drivers,